Affiliate links on SoundGuys may earn us a commission. Learn more.

 The knob is split, be sure to dial in each channel

 But that knob is easily the strangest thing about the Massdrop x Koss ESP/95X.
-Weirdly enough, each channel is separate on the volume dial, and controls the loudness for the left and right channels separately.
+Weirdly enough, each channel is separate on the volume dial, and controls the level for the left and right channels separately.
 Be sure to grasp the knob in a way that your fingers will move each in tandem so you’re not endlessly fiddling with it when trying to bump your tunes.

 What does the Massdrop x Koss ESP/95X sound like?